We believe in making beautiful things that nourish the land and its wild inhabitants.

 Our wool's journey begins in Vermont's rolling pastures and ends in your hands as beautiful, durable goods.
 The path to get there is filled with care, collaboration, and time-honored traditions.

-Growing: Our Lincoln Longwool flock rotates through pastures, improving soil health while growing their lustrous fleeces.
-Meanwhile, we tend our dye gardens, cultivating plants like madder root, rudbeckia, and hawthorne that will later color our yarns in shades that change with the seasons.
+Growing: Our flock rotates through our fields, improving soil health while growing lots and lots of wool.
+Meanwhile, we tend our dye gardens, planting and foraging coreopsis, rudbeckia, hawthorne, and many others that will later color our yarns.

-Shearing: Each spring, our sheep are professionally sheared with care to minimize stress.
-Their fleeces are sorted by quality and color: the rare black lambswool from young sheep like Cardi and Violet, the silvery gray from mature ewes like Phoebe and Queen Anne, and the creamy whites from Helen, Lemony, and Cricket.
+Shearing: Twice a year, spring and fall, our sheep are professionally sheared.
+Fleeces are sorted by quality and by color: the rare black lambswool from yearlings like Cardi and Violet, the silvery gray from mature ewes like Phoebe and Queen Anne, and the creamy whites from Helen, Lemony, and Cricket.

-Creating: Some yarn stays natural in its beautiful undyed state.
-Others are hand-dyed here at the farm in small batches using botanicals from our gardens.
-Each skein reflects the soil chemistry and weather of that particular season.
-We also felt some fleeces into our signature "vegetarian sheepskin" felt pelts using traditional wet-felting techniques.
+Creating: Some yarn is left in its natural gray, white, or black color, and some is hand-dyed here at the farm in small batches using materials collected from our gardens and hedgerows.
+Each skein reflects the soil chemistry and weather of a particular season.
+We also felt a number of our nicest fleeces into sheepskin felt pelts using traditional wet-felting techniques.

-Collaborating: Our yarn then travels to skilled artisans like Kirsten Liebl at Wollecru Farm, who weaves it into scarves and table runners, or to our partners at Lilly Marsh Studio and Muriel's of Vermont.
+Collaborating: From the mill, yarn travels to skilled artisans at small businesses like Wollecru, Lilly Marsh Studios and Muriel's of Vermont.
 Every finished piece carries the story of our land, our sheep, and the hands that transformed raw fleece into something beautiful and lasting.

-Distributing: We sell our products online and through trusted Vermont retailers, including Must Love Yarn, Two Sisters Mercantile, and the Old Brick Store.
-Each sale supports the continuation of this circular process: funding the care of our land and flock while sustaining the network of women-owned businesses that bring our wool to life.
+Distributing: We sell our products online and through fabulous Vermont retailers, including Must Love Yarn, Two Sisters Mercantile, and the Old Brick Store, as well as at a few craft fairs.
+Each sale supports the continuation of our work caring for land and flock and sustaining the network of locally-owned businesses that bring our wool to life.

 Our Flock